lcoheur/mobilidade-DEI/incoming.md

 b) Please note that **you must take at least 50% of your courses in MEIC/METI**;

-c) Before sending us any document with changes, these must be validated and signed by your home university coordinator.
+c) Before sending us any document with changes, these must be validated and signed by your home university coordinator;

-d) Also, notice that classes are held on **two campuses: Alameda campus and Oeiras campus**.
+d) Also, notice that classes are held on **two campuses: Alameda campus and Oeiras campus** and that **Oeiras campus is outside Lisbon**.
 When signing up for class groups/labs, make sure you are enrolling in the correct campus.